Setting up a classroom for the first time is a large undertaking. Don’t overly stress or spend too much money, though!

 Be Safe and Smart

 First, ask about boundaries.
 Are you allowed to paint?
 Do rugs need rubber backings?
 Holes in the walls?
-Certain rules for your classroom?
+Certain rules for your classroom—emergency procedures, displayed?
+No clutter on the walls?
 Be sure you don’t violate any fire safety rules.
 It can not hurt to ask to see if anything is forbidden, if anything is frowned upon, if certain things are required.

 Hopefully, you have a mentor who will help with these ideas.
-If not, ask another teacher or an administrator.
-Simply note that you’d like to make your classroom welcoming, but you want to follow fire and safety rules.
+If not, ask another veteran teacher or an administrator.
+Simply note that you’d like to make your room welcoming, but you want to follow fire and safety rules.
 Simple!

 Make a Plan

-It is incredibly tempting to hit the thrift stores and start shopping.
-Before you do, make a plan, especially as you are setting up a classroom for the first time.
+Basically, design a classroom layout before hitting the thrift stores and shopping.
+Make a plan, especially as you are setting up a classroom for the first time.

 Think of Specifics